About Distracted Driving

-Distracted driving is defined as any activity that doesn’t relate to driving while you’re sitting behind the wheel.
-There are 3 main types of distracted driving that can increase your risk of accidents ultimately lowering your safety.
+Distracted driving is any activity that doesn’t relate to driving while sitting behind the wheel.
+Three main types of distracted driving can increase your risk of accidents, ultimately lowering your safety.

 The first type of distracted driving is manual.
-This is when you do any activity that takes your hands off the wheel such as searching for something in the car or even texting with your phone.
+This is when you do any activity that takes your hands off the wheel, such as searching for something in the car or texting.

 The last type of distracted driving is visual.
 You are visually distracted whenever you take your eyes off the road.
-This can be as simple as looking at a house while you’re driving or even checking out accidents on the side of the road as you drive by.
+This can be as simple as looking at a house while driving or even checking out accidents on the side of the road as you go by.

-Even if you think you’re the safest driver on the planet, at one point in time you most likely were affected by distracted driving by either yourself or another person.
-It’s good to remember that everyone is distracted when driving at some point, but you’re in full control of how distracted you allow yourself to become.
+Even if you think you’re the safest driver on the planet, at one point in time, you most likely were affected by distracted driving by either yourself or another person.
+It’s good to remember that everyone is distracted when driving at some point.
+Still, you’re in complete control of how distracted you allow yourself to become.

 How Dangerous Is Distracted Driving?

 Virginia Tech Transportation Institute provides us with some facts about distracted driving.
 Their study on driving distractions back in 2009 shows that texting raised fatal accident risk by 23.2 times.
 Compared to a non-distracted driver.

 States improved road safety after this research.
 Since 2009, DC and 48 states have prohibited texting while driving.
 Distracted driving numbers continue to rise, killing nine people a day.
 These accidents hurt thousands daily.